javiergf77/travelplanner/readme.md

 ## 🎯 Executive Summary

-This application showcases how **Agentic AI** can revolutionize corporate travel booking by combining multiple AI agents that collaborate to create personalized, policy-compliant travel plans.
+This application showcases how **Agentic AI** can revolutionize corporate travel booking by combining multiple AI agents (in this example using the crew.ai framework) that collaborate to create personalized, policy-compliant travel plans.
 Unlike traditional booking systems, our AI agents **learn** from travel history, **understand** company policies, and **reason** about the best options for each traveler.
+In traditional booking systems like American corporate travel it can take an average of around 20 minutes to complete a reservation, this application will reduce the time to 1-2 minutes.

 ### Key Innovation: Local-First AI

 All AI processing happens **locally** using Ollama - your data never leaves your infrastructure.
 This means:
 - ✅ **Zero data leakage** - Sensitive travel and payment data stays on-premises
+- ✅ **Local LLM brains** - All decision and "brain" run locally on the device
 - ✅ **Cost-effective** - No per-token API charges
 - ✅ **Compliant** - Meets enterprise security and compliance requirements
 - ✅ **Scalable** - Run on your own hardware, scale as needed